tiborsaas/shadertube-effects/README.md

 ```
 // Created by: Thales
-// Title: Trianges on the beach
+// Title: Triangles on the beach
 ```